advertise

 Encounter The Magnificent Sea Lions of Vancouver Island

 Sea lions are a type of pinniped with large chests and bellies, external ear flaps, the ability to move on all fours, long foreflippers, and short, dense hair.
 They include the Otariidae family of ear seals, together with fur seals.
 Vancouver Island has been known as one of the permanent habitats for sea lions in Northern America.
 So, Vancouver Island is the ultimate destination for a great sea lion-watching experience.
 All you have to do is to book a whale-watching tour and mention a sea lion encounter or sighting on your form.
 Then, assign the rest of it to Vanisle Wildlife to fulfill your desires regarding the best whale watching ever.
+The Steller sea lion, which may weigh 1,000 kg (2,200 lb) and reach a length of 3.0 m, is the biggest (10 ft) and happens to be the most frequently sighted sea lion species on Vancouver Island.
+Thus, you are provided with a chance to see the biggest sea lion on the planet right here on Vancouver Island.

 2 Main Sea Lion Species on Vancouver Island